o3de/o3de.org/content/docs/userguide/gems/builtin/s-compressing.md

 ---
-description: ' Zip your gem''s contents and then change the file extension to .crate to make your custom &ALYlong; gem distributable. '
+description: ' Zip your gem''s contents and then change the file extension to .crate to make your custom Amazon Lumberyard gem distributable. '
 title: Compressing Your Gem
 ---
 # Compressing Your Gem {#gems-system-gems-compressing}